-In term of physical assets, we will provide appropriate guidance to all community groups, heritage practitioners, institutions, third sector and other networks upon request to facilitate the harnessing of the enormous potential of our Heritage.
-Heritage can contribute as a tool for sustainable development and the regeneration in our communities.
+In terms of physical assets, we will provide appropriate guidance to community groups, heritage practitioners, institutions, third sector, and others upon request, to facilitate the harnessing of the enormous potential of our heritage to contribute as a tool for sustainable development and the regeneration of our communities.

-There are substantial policies, strategies, and legislation in place at national and local levels to protect tangible and intangible heritage assets (see Appendix 1).
+There are policies, strategies, and legislation in place at national and local levels to protect tangible and intangible heritage assets (see Appendix 2).